 Two IS cells busted in Lebanon

-Beirut, June 16 - A Lebanese Army Intelligence Unit busted on Thursday two security cells belonging to the Islamic State terrorists group , local media reported.
-Citing LBCI television, Xinhua reported said that nine were detained and most of them are Lebanese.
+Beirut, June 16 A Lebanese Army Intelligence Unit busted on Thursday two "security cells" belonging to the Islamic State terrorists group , local media reported.
+The General Directorate of General Security had recently announced the dismantling of an IS cell that had been planning attacks in the country during the holy month of Ramadan.

 Discussions